Economy of the Ming dynasty: Privatization and concentration of assets

 The Hongwu Emperor's idea of a countryside made up of small farmers paying state taxes was never fully realized.
 As time passed, many peasants lost their land to powerful and wealthy landlords, who then charged them rent.
-Meanwhile, the peasants were still required to pay taxes at the original amount.
+Peasants were still required to pay taxes at the original amount.
 This was due to the fact that many powerful individuals were exempt from paying taxes on their land, and the property of officials and members of the dynasty was also not included in tax rolls.
-As a result, the government had to find other ways to generate income.
+The government had to find other ways to generate income.
 This often involved providing relief, such as tax exemptions for newly cultivated fields or previously uncultivated land in areas like wastelands, swamps, and salt mines.

 Small farmers were struggling to support themselves and were losing their land to moneylenders and landlords.
 State-owned land was also being sold, but due to the illegal nature of the sales, it was being sold at a significantly lower price.
 These sales were often manipulated by village elders and lower-ranking officials, who had the ability to alter official records and registers.
-As a result of mass resettlement and the population's efforts to avoid heavy taxes, there was a growing number of homeless individuals searching for land to rent or any type of work, as well as artisans and traveling merchants.
+Mass resettlement and efforts to avoid heavy taxes increased the number of homeless individuals searching for land to rent or any type of work, as well as artisans and traveling merchants.
 During the middle Ming period, the government abandoned their attempts to return these wandering individuals to their home villages and instead ordered local authorities to register and tax them in the place where they currently resided.
 This ultimately led to the reestablishment of wealthy landowners and merchants dominating over tenants, servants, and temporary migrant workers, which was a far cry from the ideal of the Hongwu Emperor—a strict adherence to a stable hierarchy of the "four occupations" (in descending order): officials, peasants, artisans, and merchants.

 Those who went out as merchants became numerous, and the ownership of land was no longer esteemed.
 As men matched wits using their assets, fortunes rose and fell unpredictably.
 The capable succeeded, the dull-witted were destroyed; the family to the west enriched itself while the family to the east was impoverished.
 The balance between the mighty and the lowly was lost as both competed for trivial amounts, each exploiting the other and everyone publicizing himself.